raphael-jms/micro-orbiting/README.md

 - [ ] Generalization to 3D?
 - [ ] Add a setup.py file where the db is calculated?

+**Check for paper**
+- [ ] Check: The resulting linearized system is pretty easy (double integrator) -> There should be some results concerning this system under input constraints -> Has anyone tried to use these results for calculating terminal sets?
+        -> That might be computationally much more efficient -> Requirement is of course that a valid cost function is available
+- [ ] For the spiralingMPC_eMPC cost, the bounding of the eMPC cost is done by sampling and overapproximating the eMPC cost.
+Is there a better way to do it?

 **Done**
 - [x] how to load trajectories?
 - [x] Create a damage simulation node
 - [x] Find a solution to the jump of the angle for the MPC
+- [x] Fix rest of code s.t. eMPC runs
+- [x] Add state publisher code for eMPC
-- [x] Check again with the bounds for the optimization in basic MPC!!!
+- [x] Take care of linMPC terminal set [x] Check again with the bounds for the optimization in basic MPC!!!
+- [x] Check terminal constraint in spiral linearizing MPC!!!

 # Notes